Troy police talk trick-or-treat troubles and safety tips

 TROY, N.Y.
 (NEWS10) — Troy police arrested Landers Burton, 20, of Troy, after he reportedly tried to conceal crack cocaine inside Fruit by the Foot candy wrappers.
-As Halloween is right around the corner, Troy Deputy Police Chief Dan DeWolf says it’s important for the public to know these kind of arrests.
+As Halloween is right around the corner, Troy Deputy Police Chief Dan DeWolf says it’s important for the public to know this kind of arrest.

 “It was very disturbing to see that somebody was using candy as the means as a vessel to transport drugs.
 [We] have seen all kinds of things used to transport drugs, but it caught me especially with Halloween coming up,” says DeWolf.